PCB Pin Connectors: Understanding Terminal Pins, Header Pins, and More

 - Free Hanging: used to connect wire or cable together

-Specifying PCB Pins for Your Design
+How to Specify PCB Pins for Your Design

 As with all electronic components, you will need to settle on the specifications and performance you require for your design.
 With PCB pins, these details include: